kriwil/labster-wiki-dump/markdown/0164_PCR_(Polymerase_Chain_Reaction).md

 ![Figure 1.
 PCR consists of three steps: 1.
 Denaturation, 2.
 Annealing, and 3.
 Extension.
-The steps are repeated many times (often 30), producing billions of DNA copies of specific regions.](Pcr phases.png "Figure 1.
+The steps are repeated many times (often 30), producing billions of DNA copies of specific regions.](/wiki/Pcr phases.png "Figure 1.
 PCR consists of three steps: 1.
 Denaturation, 2.
 Annealing, and 3.
 Extension.
 The steps are repeated many times (often 30), producing billions of DNA copies of specific regions.")

 ### PCR steps